KUSO-GAMES/FateArcadeTranslation/README.md

 See: 'FGOA Version 11.00 TranslationTracker Version xx.xx1.xlsx' for the current status of translation progress.

-Translation Tracker by NOGAMES
+Translation Tracker in this fork by NOGAMES

-Some translation by NOGAMES.
-Sprite edits by NOGAMES.
+Some translation (included in this fork) machine TL'ed or TL'ed by NOGAMES.
+Sprite edits in this fork by NOGAMES.

 WARNING: Always back up your old files before replacing them with the translated files.